acarlson33/firepit/README.md

 ## ⚠️ Known Limitations

-Version 1.0 does not include:
+Version 1.1 does not include:

--   Server invite system (planned for v1.1)
 -   Message threading (planned for v1.2)
 -   Message pinning (planned for v1.2)
 -   Voice/video calls (not currently planned)